macocci7/PHP-Scatterplot/examples/AdjustDisplayByMethods.md

-# PHP-Scatterplot : Changing Properties
+# Adjusting the Display By Methods

 <details><summary>Layers</summary>